Skip to main content

 Want to add a little nature and wildlife interaction with brekkie?
 Visit Bean Tree Café inside the 40-acre Olive Pink Botanic Garden.
 Also purchase Australian illustrator, Pink Olive’s book here and stroll around the gardens afterwards with pleasant town and range views from Annie Myers Hill.

-A favourite for vegetarian and vegan lunches with an Asian influence is The Tea Shrine, with a huge bubble tea menu too.
+A favourite for vegetarian and vegan lunches with an Asian influence is the Tea Shrine, with a huge bubble tea menu too.

 Round off your day by choosing world-class pizzas and Italian fare at family-owned Casa Nostra, great burgers and Territory-inspired platters at Deck Eatery and Bar, or delicious multi-award-winning fine dining Indian and Thai cuisine and banquets at Hanuman Alice Springs, and Territory kangaroo or barramundi classics at Tali Restaurant.